LYMPHOMA & DISABILITY BENEFITS

 DOES LYMPHOMA QUALIFY FOR SSD BENEFITS?

 Lymphoma, if found at an early stage, is possible to treat.
-If you can undergo treatment and return to work in under a year, then you will not receive SSDI or SSI benefits.
+If you have treatment and return to work in under a year, then you will not receive SSDI or SSI benefits.

 However, there are different types of lymphoma that may not respond well to cancer therapy.
 If you are off work for more than 12 months, due to lymphoma or due to treatment for it, then you can qualify for SSDI and SSI benefits.
 If you have a stem cell or bone marrow transplant in order to treat your lymphoma, then the SSA will find you automatically eligible for benefits for 12 months following the transplant.